unmtransinfo/tinx-api/README.md

 * The docker compose file comes with a Mysql database however, it is recommended to use an external Mysql database.
 To connect to an external database, copy the .env.example file to .env and edit the variables.

 * If you decide to use the internal database the datastore location can be changed with DATABASE_VOLUME_PATH (default ./db)

+* The env variable BUILD_COMMAND sets what build the UI uses.
+It can be one of dev|build-staging|build.